Image Description Elements

 - spare_part_fs_attributes=”attribute_list”:

-are available.
-Can only be configured for the disk image type oem- spare_part_is_last=”true|false”:
+no-copy-on-writeandsynchronous-updatesare available.
+Can only be configured for the disk image type oem.- spare_part_is_last=”true|false”:

-type with oem-resize switched off.
-By default the root partition is the last one and the spare partition lives before it.
-With this attribute that setup can be toggled.
-However, if the root partition is no longer the last one the oem repart/resize code can no longer work because the spare part would block it.
-Because of that moving the spare part at the end of the disk is only applied if oem-resize is switched off.
-There is a runtime check in the KIWI NG code to check this condition- devicepersistency=”by-uuid|by-label|by-path”:
+oemtype with oem-resize switched off.
+By default, the root partition is the last one, and the spare partition lives before it.
+With this attribute, that setup can be toggled.
+However, if the root partition is no longer the last one, the OEM repart/resize code can no longer work because the spare part would block it.
+Because of that, moving the spare part at the end of the disk is only applied if oem-resize is switched off.
+There is a runtime check in the KIWI NG code to check this condition.- devicepersistency=”by-uuid|by-label”:

-parameter in the kernel commandline.
-By default by-uuid is used- squashfscompression=”uncompressed|gzip|lzo|lz4|xz|zstd”:
+/etc/fstabor theroot=parameter in the kernel command line.
+By default, by-uuid is used.- squashfscompression=”uncompressed|gzip|lzo|lz4|xz|zstd”:

-Specifies the compression type for mksquashfs
+Specifies the compression type for mksquashfs.

 For the